miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 + Laptop and note at Luckee Star.
 + Santa Monica pier end accessable.
 + Sending Gimble or Patty to Vandal.
-+ Talking possible to thugs in diner.
 + Timed explosion of Dominated bomber.
 + Dance spots at Glaze and Empire hotel.
-+ Warrens and Hallowbrook Hotel shortcuts.
-+ Private lap dance from Misti at Vesuvius.
++ Revisiting possible of seven locations.
 + Bertram's CD quest available to all clans.
 + Vandal's Lily quest available to Nosferatu.
 + Arthur's and Bertram's computers accessible.
++ Talking to thugs and killer phoning in diner.
++ Private dancing from VV and Misti at Vesuvius.
 + Having fun with Jeanette possible one more time.
 + Improved handling of Empire Arms keycard printer.
-+ Endgame Ming's Temple and Venture Tower shortcuts.
++ Warrens, Hallowbrook, Temple and Venture shortcuts.
 + Imalia's magazine quest available after Tawni quest.
 + Romero and Pimpin' quest available after zombie quest.
 + Redundant items can be given to Lily, LaCroix and others.